Kat Graham: Personal life

 Due to her multilingual upbringing, Graham speaks English, French, and Spanish, as well as some Hebrew and Portuguese.

-Graham began dating Cottrell Guidry in 2008; they became engaged in October 2012.
+Graham began dating actor Cottrell Guidry in 2008; they became engaged in October 2012.
 By December 2014, they had ended their relationship.
-In 2022, Graham got engaged to Darren Genet, a producer and director she has been dating since 2017.
+From 2017 to 2023, Graham was in a relationship with producer and director Darren Genet, whom she was engaged to from 2022 until their breakup.
+In October 2023, it was announced that Graham had married her business partner, Bryant Wood, in Los Angeles.

 Graham has been a vegan since 2012, having previously been vegetarian.

 Since 2017, Graham has resided in Atlanta, Georgia, having previously lived in the Hollywood Hills neighborhood of Los Angeles.

+In a 2023 interview with Kelly Clarkson, Graham disclosed that her mother had recently died from an unnamed illness.